 If you're concerned about the environment and are keen to move to somewhere greener in London, you're reading the right blog!

-London is aiming to be zero-carbon by 2050 - that's just thirty years away.
+London is aiming to be zero-carbon by 2050 - that's not far away.
 The strategy, created by Mayor Sadiq Khan, consists of greener streets, safer cycling culture, accessible public transport and cleaner construction.
-It isn't yet law, but should be come 2020.

 Here is a list of London's top 10 eco-friendly boroughs rated on the above factors: